Understanding Fragrance Oil Flash Points: A practical guide for candle makers

 To access them:

-Go to the fragrance’s product page
+Go to the Fragrance Oil product page

-Download the SDS document
+Click the link to view the SDS document

 Remember, the flash point listed on the SDS indicates ignition risk in the presence of an open flame—it’s not a guide for wax mixing temperatures.

-Checking Fragrance Compatibility (Important!)
+Checking Fragrance Compatibility

+This is very important.
 The easiest way to check whether a fragrance is suitable for your specific application is directly on the product page.

 On each fragrance page, you’ll find usage recommendations within the product description, including: